pubkey/rxdb/docs-src/replication-p2p.md

-# Peer-to-Peer Replication (beta)
+# Peer-to-Peer (P2P) Database Replication with the RxDB JavaScript Database (beta)

+In the world of web and mobile development, data synchronization between clients and servers has always been a critical aspect of building real-time JavaScript applications.
+Traditionally, the synchronization process relies on **centralized servers** to manage and distribute data.
+However, Peer-to-Peer (P2P) replication with [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) is changing the game by allowing data to flow **directly between clients**, eliminating the need for a central server.

-This plugin allows you to replicate data between your clients devices fully P2P, **without a backend server**.
+With the **RxDB P2P replication plugin** you can replicate the database state between your clients devices fully peer2peer over WebRTC.
-It uses [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) to create a connection between the devices and then establishes a replication with the normal [RxDB replication protocol](./replication.md).
+There is no need for a centralized server to store any of the users data like in a **master-slave** replication.
+Only a WebRTC signaling server is required to initially exchange the connection data between clients so that they can establish a WebRTC connection.
+The replication itself then runs with the [RxDB replication protocol](./replication.md).
+Because RxDB is a NoSQL database and because of the simlicity of its replication protocol, setting up a robust P2P replication is way easier compared to SQL server- or client databases.

-## Usage
+## Understanding P2P Replication

+P2P replication is a paradigm shift in data synchronization.
+Instead of relying on a central server to manage data transfers between clients, it leverages the power of direct peer-to-peer connections.
+This approach offers several advantages:

+- **Reduced Latency:** With no intermediary server, data can move directly between clients, significantly reducing latency and improving real-time interactions.
+- **Improved Scalability:** P2P networks can easily scale as more clients join, without putting additional load on a central server.
+- **Enhanced Privacy:** Data remains within the client devices, reducing privacy concerns associated with centralized data storage.

+## Usaging the RxDB P2P Replication Plugin

 Before you use this plugin, make sure that you understand how [WebRTC works](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API).

 First you have to add the plugin, then you can call `RxCollection.syncP2P()` to start the replication.
 As options you have to provide a `topic` and a connection handler function that implements the `P2PConnectionHandlerCreator` interface.
 As default you should start with the `getConnectionHandlerSimplePeer` method which uses the [simple-peer](https://github.com/feross/simple-peer) library.

-In difference to the other replication plugins, the P2P replication returns a `replicationPool` instead of a single replication state.
+In difference to the other replication plugins, the P2P replication returns a `replicationPool` instead of a single `RxReplicationState`.
 The `replicationPool` contains all replication states of the connected peers in the network.

 ```ts
 import {